Share

 As the rules of American Roulette go, there are two main categories of bets: inside bets and outside bets.
 Inside bets pay the highest, but they’re also the hardest to land (as you might imagine).
 Outside bets are easier to achieve, and they’ll keep your bankroll nice and steady with even money wins.

 Overall, the house edge of American Roulette is 5.26%.
 The biggest win in the game is a straight up bet, or a bet on a single number.
-You have a 2.6% chance of winning it, and it would pay 35:1 if it lands.
+You have a 2.6% chance of winning on the American Roulette, and it would pay 35:1 if it lands.
 For the easiest and most reliable bet, you’ll want to run with any outside bet for a near 50% (47.37% to be precise) chance of winning at 1:1.

 If you want to try another bet that pays out more than a typical outside bet, and yet isn’t as difficult to land as a Straight Up bet, you could try betting on Six numbers (called a Double Street bet), whereby you have a 15.8% chance of winning with a 5:1 payout.

-So, those are the American Roulette rules, and that’s how the game is set up.
+So, now you know how to play Roulette, and that’s how the game is set up.
 Done!
 Now let’s pack our bags and take a trip to see how European Roulette differs, while also running through some handy European Roulette strategies to boost your paydays to their highest potential.

 European Roulette for Real Money

 In the European version of Roulette, you’ll be working with 37 pockets in total.
 Just like with American Roulette, you’ve got even and odd numbers in alternating red and black pockets.
-However, unlike the American version, you only have one lonely green zero (0) in the last pocket.
+However, unlike the American version, you only have one lonely green zero (0) in the last pocket of the European Roulette wheel.

-Aside from the layout of the wheel (and the odds, which we’ll cover in a moment), European Roulette has the same rules as American Roulette.
+Aside from the layout of the wheel (and the odds, which we’ll cover in a moment), American and European Roulette have the same rules.

 As with American Roulette, the best strategy with European Roulette is to focus on outside even money bets.
 You could add to that by trying the Martingale Strategy, which has you double your bet after every loss.
 Yep – you read that correctly!
 The idea is that when you land a winning spin, the increased stake size will pay back your losses, plus give you a bit of profit.